 The Singhs, who live in Providence, support a number of charities, including his favorites the Food bank & Ekal Vidyalaya Foundation, which develops schools in rural India for underprivileged children.

-The current working title is Your Heart, My Hands and the book is expected to be released during Heart Month, February 2019.
-To receive prerelease information, please click here.
+The title is Your Heart, My Hands and the book is expected to be released during on April 16th, 2019.
+To receive pre-release information, please click here.

 Awards and Honors